TakafumiM/LoLProAnalysis/README.md

 finish the game defending their advantage, but not able to get this information at 15 min.
 I considered using Binarizer to this feature, but there are too many values over 15 minutes that could be noise as shown in the bivariate analysis.
 Therefore, I decided not to use it.

+### Added Transformer:
+While OneHotEncoder still encodes all of the categorical features, StandardScaler is added to encodes the two continuous features.

+#### StandardScaler
+Without any transformers, it is not clear that how good the gold lead or experience lead.
+Therefore, StandardScaler is added to decide how good the lead is compared to other matches.

+#### DecisionTreeClassifier

 ## Fairness Analysis

+#### Null Hypothesis:
+My model is fair.
+Its precision for Blue side and Red side are roughly the same, and any differences are due to random chance.

+#### Alternative Hypothesis:
+My model is unfair.
+Its precision for Blue side and Red side are not the same.

+#### Test Statisitcs:
+Difference between the observed precision and the precision of the permutation test.

+p-value is 0.279.
+I failed to reject the null hypothesis at the significance level of 5%.
+Accordingly, my model seems to be not biased towards either side, but a fair model.